SybilVane/vite-vuetify-solved/README.md

 npm create vite@latest
 ```

-Terminal ask to us to install vite, then we type 'Y' (yes).
+Terminal ask to us to install Vite, then we type 'Y' (yes).
 At this point we choose the following configuration:

 - Project name --> [your proyect name]
 - Select a framework --> Vue